 No Preference - a variety of US dollar bills.
 This is dependent on our inventories at the time your order is placed.

-We will always do our best to supply you the US dollar notes of your choice however; we cannot guarantee your preference will be met
+We will always do our best to supply you the US dollar notes of your choice however; we cannot guarantee your preference will be met, but what we can guarantee you is the best USD exchange rate.

 Please note that if you are travelling to certain countries where mint US Dollar bills, or certain dated US dollar bills are required, we can supply this too at no further cost.
 Please make sure that you get in contact with a member of our team as soon as you have placed your order with us.